dpgaspar/Flask-AppBuilder/examples/react-rest-api/app/static/README.md

   - filters are missing labels and types
   - get methods should return page and page_size
   - Better error handling on filters, ex: invalid operations on column
+  - select look into react-select-async-paginate and evaluate change select values to {value, label} from {id, value}